Secondary school teacher?

-Secondary school teachers teach one or two national curriculum subjects to pupils aged 11-18.
+Secondary school teachers teach one or two national curriculum subjects to pupils aged 11 to 18.

 Day-to-day activities may include:

 Some teachers may be employed in middle schools, which take children aged 8 or 9 to 12 or 13.
-There are around 200 middle schools in England and Wales, and you would teach either the primary or secondary curriculum depending on the age of the children.
+There are more than 150 middle schools in England and Wales, and you would teach either the primary or secondary curriculum depending on the age of the children.

 This website is best viewed in an up-to-date web browser with CSS enabled.
 While you will be able to view the content of this page in your current browser, you will not be able to get the full visual experience.
 Please consider upgrading your browser software or enabling style sheets if you are able to do so.